-Get Android apps on your computer using Chrome OS
+Run Android apps on a ChromeOS computer

-If you don’t see the Play Store icon on your Chromebook, head to the Settings pane (click the status bar in the lower right corner, then the cog icon), and select Google Play Store under Apps.
-From the same section of Settings you can pick Manage your apps to view and uninstall them, or pin your favorite ones to the bottom shelf on Chrome OS.
+If you don’t see the Play Store icon on your Chromebook, head to its settings (click the status bar in the lower right corner, then the cog icon), and select Google Play Store under Apps.
+From the same section of the settings pane, you can pick Manage your apps to view and uninstall them, or pin your favorite ones to the bottom shelf on ChromeOS.

 [Related: The best Chromebook add-ons and tricks]

-Newly installed apps will appear in the launcher and you can open them with a click.
-Most apps will run perfectly well on Chrome OS, but that may not always be the case.
+Newly installed apps will appear in the launcher, and you can open them with a click.
+Most apps will run perfectly well on ChromeOS, but that may not always be the case.
 If you notice some odd behavior and positioning, it means that particular app has not been optimized for Chromebooks or other larger screens.

-Another option worth considering is NoxPlayer, and it checks a lot of the same boxes as BlueStacks: It’s free, easy to set up and use, and available for both Windows and macOS.
+Another option worth considering is NoxPlayer, and it checks a lot of the same boxes as BlueStacks: It’s free, easy to configure, and available for both Windows and macOS.
 When you start up NoxPlayer for the first time, you’ll see a panel showing the key areas in the emulator: Click Game Launcher and then Game Service to start exploring.

 This story has been updated.
 It was originally published in 2021.